PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 This equation may look daunting, but most of its components are constants.
 In fact, the only unknown is [*LT*], which makes this a quadratic equation, or an equation of the form *a* · *x*<sup>2</sup> + *b* · *x* + *c* = 0 for constants *a*, *b*, and *c* and a single unknown *x*.
 For this quadratic equation, we have the constants *a* = *k*<sub>bind</sub>, *b* = - (*k*<sub>bind</sub> · *l*<sub>0</sub> + *k*<sub>bind</sub> · *t*<sub>0</sub> + *k*<sub>dissociate</sub>), and *c* = *k*<sub>bind</sub> · *l*<sub>0</sub> · *t*<sub>0</sub>.

-The "quadratic formula" tells us that the equation *a* · *x*<sup>2</sup> + *b* · *x* + *c* = 0  has solutions given by the following equation:
+The quadratic formula --- which you may have thought you would never use again --- tells us that the equation *a* · *x*<sup>2</sup> + *b* · *x* + *c* = 0  has solutions for *x* given by the following equation:

 $$x = \dfrac{-b \pm \sqrt{b^2 - 4 \cdot a \cdot c}}{2 \cdot a}$$

-And you thought you'd never need to use the quadratic formula again!

-**STOP**: Use the quadratic formula to solve for [*LT*] in our previous equation and find the steady-state concentration of *LT*.
-How can we use this solution to find the steady-state concentrations of *L* and *T* as well?
+**STOP**: Use the quadratic formula to solve for [*LT*] in our previous equation and find the steady state concentration of *LT*.
+How can we use this solution to find the steady state concentrations of *L* and *T* as well?
 {: .notice--primary}

-Now that we have reduced the computation of the steady-state concentration of *LT* to the solution of a quadratic equation, let's compute this steady-state concentration for a sample collection of parameters.
-We will then change the parameters and see how the steady-state concentration changes.
+Now that we have reduced the computation of the steady state concentration of *LT* to the solution of a quadratic equation, let's compute this steady state concentration for a sample collection of parameters.
+We will then change the parameters and see how the steady state concentration changes.

-Say that we are given the following parameter values (the units are not important for this toy example):
+Say that we are given the following parameter values (the units of these parameters are not important for this toy example):
 * *k*<sub>bind</sub> = 2;
 * *k*<sub>dissociate</sub> = 5;
 * *l*<sub>0</sub> = 50;